How to Import Data via REST API into Magento 2

 Please Note: Connection to complex 3rd-party API may require custom development on top of our Improved Import & Export.
 Our solution is 100% open source, so we would be happy to advise how to add the necessary functionality.
 We can also provide you with a quote for any integration – contact us.

-Magento 2 REST API Data Import
+Magento 2 REST API Import

 As you might have already guessed, it is possible to import data into Magento 2 via REST API with the help of a third-party extension.
 With the desired functionality enabled, you can connect your Magento 2 store to any external system transferring all the necessary information to your store in the most natural way.
-And the only tool that completely revamps the default Magento 2 import adding the extended REST API support is the Improved Import & Export Magento 2 module.
+The only tool that completely revamps the default Magento 2 import adding the extended REST API support is the Improved Import & Export Magento 2 module.

 Install the extension, and you will be able to import data via REST API to Magento 2 in the most seamless manner.
 Our module not only adds support for the standard but also enables multiple additional features that make your import routine much more efficient.

-Most external systems that store product, customer, or other data usually work with REST API.
+Most external systems that store products, customers, or other data usually work with REST API.
 Consequently, you can refer to the system’s REST API using your login and password and get any information you need.
 This nature of REST API connections opens endless opportunities regarding the Magento 2 synchronization with third-party systems.
 Freely import any kind of data (products, customers, categories, orders, cms pages, discounts, etc.) to Magento 2 from any REST API source.

 As for the Improved Import Export extension, it also enables fully automated updates and mapping.
 With the REST API functionality, you can get data in XML or JSON formats and import it to Magento 2 as fast as possible implementing all modifications right in the extension’s backend.